 Phenolic disinfectants are effective in the presence of organic material.
 Iodophores are more suitable for the washing of hands and equipment.
 Quaternary ammonium compounds, hypochlorites (e.g. bleach) and accelerated hydrogen peroxide products are ineffective in the presence of organic matter.
-Formaldehyde disinfectants are highly toxic and not recommended for use in the equipment.
+Formaldehyde disinfectants are highly toxic and not recommended for use in the equine environment.

-ANNEX XI GLOSSARY
+ANNEX XII GLOSSARY